 Occasional constipation is one of the most common digestive complaints in the United States, but when it becomes chronic, it could be a sign of a more serious health concern.
-Dr. Krishna Rayapudi is a skilled gastroenterologist at Gastro Office in Hilliard, Ohio who can accurately diagnose the underlying cause of your chronic constipation.
-If you suffer from chronic constipation, Dr. Rayapudi and his compassionate team offer the medical and emotional support you need to feel better again.
+Dr. Krishna Rayapudi and Dr. Rohan Modi are skilled gastroenterologists at Gastro Office in Hilliard, Ohio, who can accurately diagnose the underlying cause of your chronic constipation.
+If you suffer from chronic constipation, The compassionate team offer the medical and emotional support you need to feel better again.
 Call the office or schedule an appointment online today.

 Chronic constipation can make it difficult for you to move your bowels on a regular basis.
 Men and women with chronic constipation usually have less than three bowel movements per week, with hard stools and a variety of uncomfortable symptoms.

 Some of the most common causes of chronic constipation include slowly moving stool through your digestive tract, blockages in your colon or rectum, or problems with the muscles that help you go to the bathroom.

 Blockages in your colon or rectum may be the result of:

 Other medical conditions, such as diabetes, thyroid disorders, and Parkinson’s disease, may also cause chronic constipation.
 Certain medications can contribute to difficult bowel movements as well.